HUMAN HEALTH RISK EVALUATION OF LAND Original Document

 B. Description of production and composition of biosolids

-can be disposed of by using one of several methods.
+be disposed of by using one of several methods.
 These include discharge into surface waters.
-Injection of
+Injection of untreated

-untreated liquid effluent into groundwater is not allowed under North Carolina rules.
-Sewage sludge, or biosolids, can
+liquid effluent into groundwater is not allowed under North Carolina rules.
+Sewage sludge, or biosolids, can be

 Treated sewage sludge can also be applied to land.
 Land application has been desirable to some landowners